- Departments and Services

 The City of Watauga also utilizes the street sweeper to remove locations of standing water in the street during mosquito season.

-If we find positive tests for west nile or zika virus two weeks in a row, we spray the area of concern.
-If Tarrant County informs us of a human case of either, we spray that area.
+If we find positive tests for west nile two weeks in a row, we spray the area of concern.
+If Tarrant County informs us of a human case of either west nile virus or zika virus, we spray that area.
 Due to privacy issues, we are not given or allowed to share locations of actual human cases (we only know the area to spray).

 These control efforts that the City of Watauga has conducted will help reduce the mosquito population thus reducing the chance of someone contracting the West Nile or Zika Virus.
 The city will continue to implement these safe guards for the protection of our citizens.